 Sour Grapes Shrub Cocktail

 Preservation nation.
 Steeping fruit, especially fruit that’s on its way out, with vinegar and sugar isn’t just about thrift.
 The result is a slightly fizzy, incredibly refreshing elixir that gained popularity during Colonial American times as a way to cool off workers in the field, though people had been sipping sweetened vinegar in hot climates for centuries before that.
 We like the unique flavor it lends to cocktails, savory and sweet at the same time.
-Try it with any fruit in season to create your own array of funk.
+We chose to use grapes for our sour grapes shrub cocktail, but you can try it with any fruit in season to create your own array of funk.

 for the shrub